Stable recovery of low-dimensional cones in Hilbert spaces: One RIP to rule them all: Application to block structured sparsity in infinite dimension

 The factor $J$ might seem pessimistic, and we attribute its presence to the generality of the result.
-Should the structure of the observation matrix $\mM$ be taken into account, better results shall be achieved.
-In fact, if $\mM$ is a block diagonal matrix where each block $\mM_{j}$has size $m_j \times n_j$, uniform recovery guarantees with the $\ell^1$-norm hold if and only if uniform recovery holds on each block: this is possible as soon as each block $\mM_{j}$ of $\mM$ satisfies the RIP with some constant $\delta_{j} < \frac{1}{\sqrt{2}}$ on $\Sigma_j-\Sigma_j$, which is in turn exactly equivalent to the RIP with constant $\delta <\frac{1}{\sqrt{2}}$ on $\Sigma-\Sigma$.

-The above observation suggests that sharper results for block structured sparsity could be achievable under some structure assumption on $\mM$.
-A possible structure assumption could correspond to assuming the existence of a constant $c$ such that for all $z=(z_1,..,z_J) \in \Sigma_1 \times \ldots \times \Sigma_J$:
+Should the structure of the observation matrix $M$ be taken into account, better results shall be achieved.
+In fact, if $M$ is a block diagonal matrix where each block $M_j$ has size $m_j \times n_j$, uniform recovery guarantees with the $\ell^1$-norm hold if and only if uniform recovery holds on each block: this is possible as soon as each block $M_j$ of $M$ satisfies the RIP with some constant $\delta_j < \frac{1}{\sqrt{2}}$ on $\Sigma_j-\Sigma_j$, which is in turn exactly equivalent to the RIP with constant $\delta < \frac{1}{\sqrt{2}}$ on $\Sigma-\Sigma$.
+The above observation suggests that sharper results for block structured sparsity could be achievable under some structure assumption on $M$.
+A possible structure assumption could correspond to assuming the existence of a constant $c$ such that for all$ z = (z_1, .., z_J ) \in \Sigma_1 \times...\times \Sigma_j $:

-With such a constraint, the dependence of $\delta$ on the number of blocks $J$ may be substantially decreased or even disappear in Theorem~\ref{th:robust_RIP_block_structured}.
+With such a constraint, the dependence of $\delta$ on the number of blocks $J$ may be substantially decreased or even disappear in Theorem 4.3.